t0t0r0-cat/AudioMuse-AI/HARDWARE.md

-# Supported HW and Configuration
+# Tested HW and Configuration

 This table collect all the HW and configuration from the different issue in this repository.